 BRATTLEBORO, Vermont – Extending its six-decade connection with the Peace Corps, SIT Graduate Institute is offering enhanced academic scholarships to thousands of returning Peace Corps volunteers (RPCVs) forced to leave their posts this spring due to the COVID-19 pandemic.

-The scholarships give these Peace Corps volunteers access to 11 SIT Low-Residency and Global Master’s degree programs at significantly reduced tuition.
+The scholarships give these Peace Corps volunteers access to SIT's part-time hybrid and global master’s degree programs at significantly reduced tuition.

-Peace Corps volunteers are now eligible to receive 40 percent off their tuition for a Low-Residency Master’s Degree through the Paul D. Coverdell Fellows Program and 35 percent off their tuition for an SIT Global or Low-Residency Master’s Degree through the National Peace Corps Association.
+Peace Corps volunteers are now eligible to receive 40 percent off their tuition for a part-time hybrid master’s degree through the Paul D. Coverdell Fellows Program and 35 percent off their tuition for an SIT Global or part-time hybrid master’s degree through the National Peace Corps Association.
 These scholarships have been increased from SIT’s standard rates to RPCVs of 35 percent and 25 percent, respectively, in support of the spring 2020 returnees, and in recognition of SIT’s longstanding relationship with the Peace Corps.